aces/Loris/modules/redcap/test/TestPlan.md

 ### Faking Data Entry Trigger notification

-Testing the notification process can be done from a REDCap instance but also directly from LORIS.
+Testing the notification process can be done from a REDCap instance i.e. saving an instrument form in REDCap, but also directly from LORIS using the LORIS API endpoint.
 It is still requiring the REDCap instance API access.

 You do not need to test the Data Entry Trigger (DET) itself, meaning you do not need to go the the REDCap front-end and change the DET option to target the test